HOW I CAN HELP

 WHY SEE A PSYCHIATRIST?

-Psychiatrist is a specialized medical doctor.
-It requires at least 12 years in higher education:
+Psychiatrists are specialized medical doctors.
+The profession requires at least 12 years in higher education:

 4 years of undergraduate studies (“pre-med” or otherwise)